angelospanag/kleio-bot/README.md

 ## Running the bot periodically

-I am currently using [cron](https://man7.org/linux/man-pages/man5/crontab.5.html) to schedule the bot to run to run every day at 9:00 AM UTC (which translates to 11:00 AM Greece time).
+I am currently using [cron](https://man7.org/linux/man-pages/man5/crontab.5.html) to schedule the bot to run every day at 9:00 AM UTC (which translates to 11:00 AM Greece time).
 You can easily experiment using the same process.

 You can edit your `cron` schedule with: